 Beeswax for Skin Care on Your Feet

 Beeswax is an all-natural project produced by honey bees.
 It is used in many ways around the home.
-Using beeswax for skin care include this treatment for cracked heels.
+Beeswax uses for skin care include this treatment for cracked heels.
 With these tips, you can make your own foot balm with beeswax.

 Beeswax has been used in various projects for hundreds of years.
 From lip balm to furniture polish, beeswax brings some wonderful qualities to our homemade products.